Crisis: A Unifying Theory?

 But can the falling rate of profit provide an explanation for the business cycle?
 I don’t think so.
 I think once we recognise that paying with credit is not the same as paying with money & that debts have to eventually be paid off with money (at least for individuals; for corporations & governments they can only become a certain percentage of income), we can see that values can vary from aggregate prices.
 Once it’s realised that debt saturation has been reached there’s a credit crunch, financial crisis & then recession.
 I think this offers an explanation for cyclical crises (not necessarily all of them as there can be other shocks, but the abstract cyclical crisis).

 None of this is to dispute that behind the current crisis of overproduction there may well be a falling rate of profit.
 That financialisation, even the fiat money regime, could well be a reaction to this profitability crisis.
 That what we have now is more than an abstract cyclical crisis.
-That’s not to say it’s a foregone conclusion that capitalism is finished.
+That’s not to say it’s a foregone conclusion that capitalism is entering its final days.
 It may be that the 1930′s had a similar profitability crisis & the advent of cheap energy (oil/electrification) along with the massive capital devaluation of the depression & WWII restored the rate of profit.
 This time around it’s harder to see a way out for capitalism.

 All this brings us to an explanation of crisis that recognises both the falling rate of profit & the realisation problem.
 A unified Marxist theory of crisis.